hollyjphilly/amplify-starter/README.md

 ## Deployment

-The deployment process for this application can be found here in the [AWS Amplify Docs](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws)
+Pushing to `qa` or `prod` branches will auto deploy those code changes.
+Details on the deployment process n be found in the [AWS Amplify Docs](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws).

-## Features

-- **Authentication**: Setup with Amazon Cognito for secure user authentication.
-- **API**: Ready-to-use GraphQL endpoint with AWS AppSync.
-- **Database**: Real-time database powered by Amazon DynamoDB.

 ## License